wchliao/anime_face/README.md

 ## Introduction

-This is a anime character face generator implemented in Tensorflow.
+This is an anime character face generator implemented in Tensorflow.

 Given some text descriptions, the model is capable to generate some anime character faces that fit the descriptions.